sjerzykiewicz/NoName-Surveys/README.md

 - Backend: `make install_dev` & `make run`

 #### Kubernetes:
 You can deploy the app on a Kubernetes cluster using the provided configuration files.
 You need to have `kubectl` installed and configured to use the cluster.
-You can change images tags in *-deployment.yaml files.
 Run the following command to deploy the app:
 ```bash
 kubectl apply -f k8s/
 ```
+> [!NOTE]
+> You can change images tags in `k8s/*-deployment.yaml` files.